obophenotype/cell-ontology/docs/editing_guidelines.md

 If the main source for an assertion is a term in another ontology, the short identifier for that term may be used as a cross-reference.
 For example, `WBbt:0006799` to cross-reference a term in the _C. elegans_ Gross Anatomy Ontology.

-DO NOT use URLs as database cross-references.
+DO NOT enter URLs as database cross-references.
 They should be entered using `rdfs:seeAlso` (see below).

 ORCID identifiers may also be used when the only available source for an assertion is an individual researcher.
 However, this should be AVOIDED.